Magda Goebbels

 Johanna Maria Magdalena Goebbels (11 November 1901 – 1 May 1945) was the wife of Nazi Germany's propaganda minister Joseph Goebbels.
 A prominent member of the Nazi Party, she was a close ally, companion, and political supporter of Adolf Hitler.
 Some historians refer to her as the unofficial "first lady" of Nazi Germany, while others give that title to Emmy Göring.

-With defeat imminent during the Battle of Berlin at the end of World War II in Europe, she and her husband poisoned their six children with a cyanide compound before committing suicide in the Reich Chancellery gardens.
-Her eldest son, Harald Quandt, from a previous marriage to Günther Quandt, survived her.
+With defeat imminent during the Battle of Berlin at the end of World War II in Europe, she and her husband murdered their six children with a cyanide compound before committing suicide in the Reich Chancellery gardens.
+Her eldest son, Harald Quandt, from her previous marriage to Günther Quandt, survived her.

 Early life

 Magda was born in 1901 in Berlin, Germany, to an unwed couple, Auguste Behrend and engineer Oskar Ritschel.
 The couple were married later that year and divorced in either 1904 or 1905.
-Some sources claim their marriage took place before Magda's birth, although there is no evidence to support this.
-Ritschel did not initially acknowledge his paternity, but did so in 1920, prior to Magda's marriage to Günther Quandt.
+Some sources claim their marriage took place before Magda's birth, although there is no evidence to support it.
+Ritschel did not acknowledge his paternity until 1920, prior to Magda's marriage to Günther Quandt.

 When Magda was five, her mother sent her to Cologne to stay with Ritschel.
 In 1908, her mother married Richard Friedländer, a wealthy Jewish merchant who lived in Brussels.
 He adopted Magda and gave her his surname.
-In 2016, it was reported that Friedländer may have been Magda's biological father, as stated in his residency card, found in the Berlin archives by writer and historian Oliver Hilmes.
+In 2016, writer and historian Oliver Hilmes traced in the Berlin archives, Friedländer's residency card, which stated that he was Magda's biological father.

 In Brussels, Magda was enrolled at the Ursuline Convent in Vilvoorde where she was remembered as "an active and intelligent little girl".
-The family remained in Brussels From 1908 until the outbreak of World War I, at which point many Germans left Belgium.
+The family remained in Brussels from 1908 until the outbreak of World War I, at which point many Germans left Belgium.
 The family moved to Berlin, where Magda attended the high school Kolmorgensche Gymnasium.
 Behrend divorced Friedländer in 1914.
 While in Berlin, Magda befriended Lisa Arlosoroff and later became intimate with her brother Haim, an ardent Zionist.
 During her relationship with Haim, she briefly wore a Star of David he had given her and accompanied him to Jewish youth club meetings.
 The relationship did not last but the two remained in contact during the 1920s until Haim's migration to Mandatory Palestine, where he later headed the Jewish Agency department.
 Haim was assassinated in Tel Aviv in June 1933 in an unsolved murder case, possibly related to his public position in the Jewish Labor Party.